 In 2016 Pete was commissioned by WNYC's New Sounds Live to create Song of the Human as both an installation and concert work which was performed by The Crossing choir with an immersive soundscape at the Winter Garden, Manhattan.
 The WNYC broadcast can he heard here: New Sounds Live on WNYC.

 Pete's Manhattan-wide And Death Shall Have No Dominion, a setting of Dylan Thomas for the centenary of his birth in 2014, performed by a synchronised headphone choir distributed across Manhattan, synchronised via a specially created app on smartphones and tablets, can be seen in the film below:

-In February 2011 he received a ‘Best Composer' award for his orchestral score The Far Shore, at the Fringe Report awards (see picture).
+Pete has received a number of International Fellowships and a 'Best Composer' award for his orchestral score The Far Shore in 2011 at the Fringe Report Awards.
 The citation reads:

 'The award celebrates the glorious work of classical composer Pete Wyer across film, ballet, concert and opera including 57 Hours, Numinous City, Listening To The Sky.
 In particular it celebrates the extraordinary ballet A Far Shore (2010) recorded with the London Symphony Orchestra and originally commissioned for performance by English National Ballet & Shanghai Ballet.
 The award salutes an artist of outstanding creative and intellectual integrity.'Pete is represented by: Summit Entertainment Group.
 Jeff Eisenberg, Agent 203.453-0188 firstname.lastname@example.org